Topics Covered in this Blog:

 - Wear loose, non-constrictive clothing, especially around your abdomen

-Eating foods rich in fiber can help digestion, which can benefit your vein health because constipation places pressure on veins and leads to vein valve damage.
+Eating foods rich in fiber aids digestion, which can benefit your vein health.
+Constipation places pressure on veins and leads to vein valve damage.

 Good sources of fiber include: